NataliaTenorioMaia/NataliaTenorioMaia/README.md

 <img align="right" src="nat.jpg" width="50%"/>

 <p align="justify">
 I am a Doctor of Physics who is currently in transition from Academia to Industry.
 I worked as a postdoctoral researcher at the University of Pittsburgh from 2017-2020 performing research on Gravitational Waves.
-I have been exploring the theoretical and practical aspects of Machine Learning in the past year.
-Currently, I am looking for jobs in Industry in the fields of Data Science, Artificial Intelligence and Physics.</p>
+I have been exploring the theoretical and practical aspects of Machine Learning in the past years.</p>

 - 🔭 I’m currently working on: Data Science and AI projects
 - 📚 I’m currently learning: Time Series Analysis